DIY LiPo Battery Discharger with Halogen Light Bulbs

 12V/24V Discharging Mode Switch

-These light bulbs are rated for 12V, so if you are discharging a 4S battery or higher cell count, you need to put these bulbs in series, which effectively will double the voltage rating to 24V.
+The light bulbs are rated for 12V, so for discharging a 4S battery or higher, you need to put these bulbs in series, effectively doubling the voltage rating to 24V.

 lipo-discharger-light-bulb-build-discharge-mode-plugs-solder